allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 proposing better candidates before the test and for in-depth analysis after.

 Another advantage of the Offline Layer emerges when a bug is discovered.
-All the historical source data (events persisted on HDFS) is still available, so you can easily perform bug analysis.
+All the historical source data (events persisted to HDFS) is still available, so you can easily perform bug analysis.
 In case any data for Serving Layer, reports or other data aggregates would require recalculation, you can simply reschedule the required job on Airflow.

 ### Metrics and alerting